file-format/Docs/en/3d/_index.md

     "display_name" : "Kashif Iqbal"
   },
   "draft" : "false",
-  "description" : "Farooq-Learn about 3D file formats such as GLB, FBX, GLTF, OBJ, PLY, JT, 3DS, and other popular 3D file types.", "categories" : [ "fundamentals" ],
+  "description" : "FarooqTest-Learn about 3D file formats such as GLB, FBX, GLTF, OBJ, PLY, JT, 3DS, and other popular 3D file types.", "categories" : [ "fundamentals" ],
   "title" : "Learn about 3D File Formats and APIs that can open and create 3D files", "linktitle" : "3D File Formats",